 - production, storage, and burning of fossil fuels such as gasoline, wood, coal, or natural gas

-- Industrial processes in the chemical, petrochemical, automotive, and pharmaceutical sectors,
+- Industrial processes such as chemical, petrochemical, automotive, and pharmaceutical sectors,

 - Petroleum handling